Our Design Edit

 Design by Amber Interiors

-Timeless | Retro | Art Deco
+Timeless | retro | art deco

-When most people think of art deco, they envision flashy buildings with bold geometric shapes.
+We are seeing Art Deco going through somewhat of a revival in recent years; so, we thought it only fitting to include the style in this discussion about renovating historic homes.When most people think of art deco, they envision flashy buildings with bold geometric shapes.
 However, this unique style can also be used to create a stylish and functional bathroom.
 For instance, the complete renovation of this en-suite bathroom was completely transformed to create a sleek, contemporary shower room.
 The space needed a total refresh, and the owners wanted the new design to have a classic, masculine feel.

 Bold brassware in an Antique Brushed Brass finish is paired with decorative hand-made terrazzo floor tiles, glossy white subway tiles and industrial style lights.
 You might notice that the fluted glass is carried throughout the bathroom: the shower glass, the sconces, and the cabinet glass.
-It’s those details that make a room truly special and memorable.
+It’s those details that make a room truly special and memorable.The open space below the vanity makes the room feel more spacious while the built-in storage above the toilet provides for the necessary storage.
+The solution is both practical and stylish.
+Btw, we’re big fans of wall hung toilets for that very same reason; who doesn’t hate to clean around a floor mounted toilet ?!

 Design by Drummond Bathrooms

-We love this concept for kitchens of a smaller scale because a freestanding kitchen island doesn’t look at massive as the usual island that’s fully extended to the floor.
-The legs make it look like a piece of furniture in its own right.
+Have you ever considered the idea of installing a kitchen island that doesn’t sit directly on the floor but instead has legs supporting it?
+We love this concept for small kitchens because a freestanding kitchen island looks less massive than a fully extended floor island.The legs make it look like a piece of furniture in its own right.

 We even have sourced antique kitchen islands from Europe and had them refinished to coordinate with the rest of our kitchen cabinets.
 Top it off with beautiful natural stone that matches your perimeter countertops et voila, you have a cohesive newly designed kitchen infused with the flair of history.
+To provide electricity to the island, hide cables in concealed channels within the legs or create a supply chute in the middle for water supply and drainage.
+This allows you to have a sink AND an island on legs if that’s best for your workflow.

 We’ll be talking more about kitchen islands in our next blog on recent kitchen trends.
 We will also have another segment on country kitchens that might be of interest to you.